 A letter of recommendation from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
 This may be one of the two letters of recommendation required for the YP application, or an additional recommendation.
-The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.
-For more information contact firstname.lastname@example.org.
+The letter must be submitted along with the Fellowship Application and the Pardes 2023-2024 Year Program application, no later than May 15, 2023.

 Fellowship applications for 2023-24 are now open.